valeriogalano/pensieriincodice-audiogram-generator/README.md

 - [ ] Update usage doc (this file)
 - [ ] Handle tags with spaces (remove space? add underscore?)

+## Disclaimer

+This code was developed as a *vibe coding* experiment.
+It's important to keep this in mind if you decide to use it in your projects.

 ## License

 See the [LICENSE](LICENSE) file for details.